redpesk-core/afb-binder/docs/afb-binder-options.md

-      --apitimeout=TIMEOUT   Binding API timeout in seconds [default 20] -A, --auto-api=DIRECTORY   Automatic load of api of the given directory --background           Get all in background mode -b, --binding=FILENAME     Load the binding of path -c, --color                Colorize the ouput
+      --apitimeout=TIMEOUT   Binding API timeout in seconds [default 20] -A, --auto-api=DIRECTORY   Automatic load of api of the given directory --background           Get all in background mode -b, --binding=SPEC         Load the binding of SPEC where SPEC is BINDING[:[UID:]CONFIG], the path of the BINDING,
-      --cache-eol=TIMEOUT    Client cache end of live [default 100000] --call=CALLSPEC        Call at start, format of val: API/VERB:json-args --cntxtimeout=TIMEOUT  Client Session Context Timeout [default 32000000] -C, --config=FILENAME      Load options from the given config file -D, --daemon               Get all in background mode -e, --exec                 Execute the remaining arguments
+                             the path of the CONFIG, the UID --cache-eol=TIMEOUT    Client cache end of live [default 100000] --call=CALLSPEC        Call at start, format of val: API/VERB:json-args --cntxtimeout=TIMEOUT  Client Session Context Timeout [default 32000000] -c, --color[=VALUE]        Colorize the ouput
+  -C, --config=FILENAME      Load options from the given config file
+      --dbus-client=APINAME  Bind to an afb service through dbus --dbus-server=APINAME  Provide an afb service through dbus -D, --daemon               Get all in background mode -e, --exec                 Execute the remaining arguments
       --foreground           Get all in foreground mode